Professional Development Seminar Series

 Interesting seminars (webinars and podcasts) from expert faculty and presenters

 Join us for the ever changing Faculty Development offerings via the Professional Development Seminar Series.
 This Series will include a multi-pronged and multimedia approach to the information you need to develop skills, knowledge, and connection delivered by content experts, thought leaders and innovators.
-The online nature of the live or recorded webinars and podcasts means you can access from whenever you have time and wherever you have internet, allowing you to attend in real time or watch/listen when convenient.
-The topics presented will be selected by faculty leaders in the five thematic areas outlined below:
+The seminars touch on general and trending issues relevant for faculty, and are led by experts.
+Additionally, some topics presented will be part of five thematic areas outlined below.
+Please join us.

 Medical Education Research Roundtables